Maurice McTigue

 Maurice Patrick McTigue (born 1940) is a former New Zealand politician of the National Party.
 He was a Cabinet Minister in the Fourth National Government from 1990 to 1993, holding the Employment portfolio, among others.
 He represented the Timaru electorate in Parliament from 1985, when he won the by-election after the death of Sir Basil Arthur, having stood against him in the 1984 general election.
 He lost the seat to Jim Sutton in the 1993 general election.

 From 1994 to 1997, he was the High Commissioner to Canada.
 McTigue joined the Mercatus Center at George Mason University in 1997 as a distinguished visiting scholar.
-McTigue is currently J.M.
+McTigue was J.M.
 Bemis Chair in Accountability Studies and Vice President of the Mercatus Center.

 Early life and career

 McTigue was born in 1940 in Methven.
 He worked as a farmer in Temuka.
 He was also president of the New Zealand Jaycees in 1979, attending Jaycee conferences in Asia and Europe.